-Visit Orlando and the Central Florida chapter of the U.S. Green Building Council are working together to make this the greenest meetings destination in the country.
+More than 700 local hotels are Florida-certified Green Lodging hotels, and several restaurants use locally grown and sourced ingredients.
 Solar panels on the roof of the Orange County Convention Center generate enough energy to power 100 homes, and the convention center has been nationally recognized for its eco-friendly initiatives.
-More than 30 local hotels are Florida-certified Green Lodging hotels, and several restaurants use locally grown and sourced ingredients.
-Check with Visit Orlando for a complete list of green initiatives here.
-In addition to being a certified Florida Green Lodging Property, the Hyatt Regency Orlando/Convention Center partners with Clean the World, which turns those little bars of leftover soap into life-saving donations.
+In addition to being a certified Florida Green Lodging Property, the Hyatt Place Orlando/Convention Center partners with Clean the World, which turns those little bars of leftover soap into life-saving donations.
 The soap is sanitized, remolded and shipped to Haiti, where a bar of soap costs more than a family lives on each day and preventable sanitary diseases kill thousands every year).
 The Hyatt program has inspired hotels around the country to look into forming similar partnerships.
 A skybridge links the Orange County Convention Center to the Hyatt conference center, which has a 54,652-sq. ft. column-free grand ballroom and an airy 75,000-sq. ft. rotunda with floor-to-ceiling windows.
 Other amenities include a full-service spa, 1,641 guest rooms and complimentary Wi-Fi.

 The 216-room Castle Hotel is a medieval-themed palace on International Drive and a short ride to the Disney parks, plus has 10,000 square feet of function space, including two ballrooms and rooftop terraces.
 The 115-room, AAA Four-Diamond Bohemian Hotel Celebration is five minutes from Disney magic.
 The boutique property has 5,000 square feet of indoor meeting space with panoramic lakeside views and two lakeside terraces for outdoor functions.
 Free shuttle service to Disney theme parks is provided.
-The International Palms Orlando has 652 guest rooms/suites and 26 meeting rooms, including a 10,000-sq. ft. ballroom that seats up to 1,400 people.
+The International Palms Resort and Conference Center has 652 guest rooms/suites and 26 meeting rooms, including a 10,000-sq. ft. ballroom that seats up to 1,400 people.
 The hotel, near SeaWorld Orlando and the other theme parks, has 24-hour fitness and business centers, same-day dry cleaning and complimentary high-speed Wi-Fi.